RBI board meets amid row with government, Indian markets on guard

 The corrective action plan has led to sharp slowdown in lending in 11 state-owned banks.

-With nothing emerging from the meeting so far financial markets showed little movement.
+But with nothing official emerging from the meeting so far the bond and stock markets showed little movement.

-The 10-year benchmark bond yield was at 7.81 percent compared with 7.82 at Friday’s close, while the Indian rupee was at 71.89 per dollar versus 71.92 on Friday.
-The broader NSE stock index was little changed at 0.3 percent.
+The 10-year benchmark bond yield IN071728G=CC was at 7.80 percent compared with 7.82 at Friday's close, while the broader NSE stock index .NSEI was up by a marginal 0.6 percent.

 Investors were on guard against any resurrection of the row between the central bank and government officials, but few were expecting fireworks as both sides have tried to dispel fears of a more serious falling out.